Lucayan people

-The Lucayan people (/luːˈkaɪən/ loo-KY-ən) were the original residents of The Bahamas before the European conquest of the Americas.
+The Lucayan people (/luːˈkaɪən/ loo-KY-ən) were the original residents of The Bahamas and the Turks and Caicos Islands before the European colonisation of the Americas.
 They were a branch of the Taínos who inhabited most of the Caribbean islands at the time.
-The Lucayans were the first indigenous Americans encountered by Christopher Columbus.
-Shortly after contact, the Spanish kidnapped and enslaved Lucayans, with the displacement culminating in complete eradication of Lucayan people from the Bahamas by 1520.
+The Lucayans were the first Indigenous Americans encountered by Christopher Columbus (in October 1492).
+Shortly after contact, the Spanish kidnapped and enslaved Lucayans with the displacement culminating in the complete eradication of the Lucayan people from the Bahamas by 1520.

-The name "Lucayan" is an Anglicization of the Spanish Lucayos, itself a hispanicization derived in turn from the Taíno Lukku-Cairi (which the people used for themselves), meaning "people of the islands".
-(The Taíno word for "island", cairi, became cayo in Spanish and "cay" /ˈkiː/ in English [spelled "key" in American English].)
+The name "Lucayan" is an Anglicization of the Spanish Lucayos, itself a hispanicization derived from the Lucayan Lukku-Cairi, which the people used for themselves, meaning "people of the islands".
+The Taíno word for "island", cairi, became cayo in Spanish and "cay" /ˈkiː/ in English [spelled "key" in American English].

 Some crania and artifacts of "Ciboney type" were reportedly found on Andros Island, but if some Ciboney did reach the Bahamas ahead of the Lucayans, they left no known evidence of occupation.
 Some possible Ciboney archaeological sites have been found elsewhere in the Bahamas, but the only one subjected to radiocarbon dating dated to the mid- to late-12th century, contemporaneous with Lucayan presence on the islands.

 Christopher Columbus's diario contains the only contemporaneous observations of the Lucayans.
 Other information about the customs of the Lucayans has come from archaeological investigations and comparison with what is known of Taíno culture in Cuba and Hispaniola.
 The Lucayans were distinguished from the Taínos of Cuba and Hispaniola in the size of their houses, the organization and location of their villages, the resources they used, and the materials used in their pottery.